jerrys-arch/PRODIGY_WD_04/README.md

 # personal portfolio Website

 Welcome to the repository of my online Curriculum Vitae.
-This platform is developed using React and showcases my academic background, professional experiences, and various technical and research projects.
+This platform is developed using React and showcases my academic background, my skills and my projects

 ## 🚀 Quick Start